tarikjaber/Code-to-PDF/README.md

 ![Example use of Code to PDF](images/example.png)
 Code to PDF is a website that allows users to paste source code and generate a PDF file with highlighted syntax.
 It is built using JavaScript and the highlight.js library.

+## TODO
+- [ ] Add lines for white theme to better see outline
+- [ ] Improve button colors and sizing

 ## Features
 - Text box to paste source code